-When the Affordable Care Act (Obamacare) was enacted in 2010 I was happy to hear that a universal healthcare system would insure the ~47 million Americans who were previously not insured.
+Healthcare affordability continues to be a concern for millions of Americans.
+When the Affordable Care Act (Obamacare) was enacted in 2010 I was happy.
+A universal healthcare system would insure the ~47 million Americans who were previously not insured.

 Nearly 65 percent of uninsured adults who were aware of Obamacare marketplaces said they had not visited one to seek coverage because they didn’t think they would be able to afford it according to The Commonwealth Fund, a private organization aimed to promote a high performing healthcare system.

 Check out this chart explaining why there are still ~25+ million uninsured people in America.

 Nobody really believed that all 47 million uninsured people would suddenly get health insurance under Obamacare, despite the subsidies and penalties.
 But the fact that five years has gone by and 60% of those who were uninsured are still uninsured seems like another example of incredible government inefficiency.

 Given most people work for companies, most people are unaware of the rise in healthcare premiums since ACA passed.
 Companies are paying the brunt of the increase.
 The result of such increases include a decrease in wages or a decrease in hiring at the margin.
 There is no free lunch.

 Here’s a good chart that shows the average annual premiums for single and family coverage from 1999-2015.
 Notice the 24% increase in healthcare premiums for singles since 2000 and a 27% increase in premiums for families during the same period.

 Let’s say $56,000 is $45,000 after tax assuming a 20% effective tax rate. $18,000 in health care premiums equals 40% of your after-tax income!

 Fortunately, most people’s employers subsidize most of their healthcare premiums, but don’t think for one second that companies haven’t baked in the cost of healthcare benefits into part of your pay package.

-My Health Insurance Options
+Examples Of Health Insurance Options

-I was seriously considering the Gold plan that cost $587.90/month or $7,054.80/year due to the reasonable $250 deductible.
-I decided to pass because I didn’t want to pay a 20% co-insurance for all health costs, even though the maximum out of pocket was $5,000.
+The Gold plan cost $587.90/month or $7,054.80/year due to the reasonable $250 deductible.
+But do you want to pay a 20% co-insurance for all health costs, even though the maximum out of pocket was $5,000?
+I wouldn’t.

 The snapshot above only shows about 3/8 of the total benefits of each plan.
 I didn’t want to stress out getting hung up with some non-covered insurance situation due to the fine print.
 I essentially am willing to pay a premium for more peace of mind.

 Does $8,316.12 a year in health insurance premiums sound reasonable to you?
 It depends on your annual income amount.